gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 Think of a tunnel like a big PVC pipe that connects your Pi to the internet.
 Within that pipe are lots of individual pipes that carry separate types of information to different places.
 Each individualpipe is a public hostname in the tunnel, and within those pipes you'll split it out even further into different Applications that manage the data from different types of sensors.

+Before we set up the tunnel, we're going to build the access control we need to keep our Pi secure.

 ### A. Set Up Zero Trust

 To start this off, login to [Cloudflare](https://www.cloudflare.com/).
 I'm assuming you've already set up your domain with Cloudflare, so when you log in you'll see something like this: